Eaternity/eaternity-website/_posts/blog/2018-10-26-Goals-Sustainable-Food-System.md

 <br />

-Or, if we want to set a more proximate target for 2030, I suggest:
+Or, if we want to set a more proximate target for 2030, we suggest:

 |                                                           |
 | --------------------------------------------------------- |